Terkwood/billktlin/README.md

 Experimenting with LinkedIn API and ktor OAuth

-## development
+## set up auto-reload for local development

-In order to provide auto-reload capability while developing, do the following:

 Configure IntelliJ with a Run/Debug config for this project.
 Note the use of `installDist` task and `-t` argument: